Mark Aldridge: Political activities

 Aldridge ran as an independent Legislative Council candidate for the 2014 South Australian Election.
-He received 0.3% of the first preference vote.
+He stated on his blog:This is to be my last campaign, if I remain un-elected, I will take that as a resounding, we dont want you as a representative, I sincerely hope who ever comes next, takes a strong interest in democratic reform, because I strongly believe until we embrace honest democracy, we will continue to remain a divided nation on the wrong path.He received 0.3% of the first preference vote.
 In the 2016 Australian Federal Election, Aldridge ran as an independent in the South Australian seat of Makin.
 He suggested that the Nick Xenophon Team candidate may not be a real candidate because he was not present on the campaign trail, before it was revealed that the candidate had been diagnosed with bowel cancer and was forced to have a major operation, chemotherapy and radiotherapy.
 He received 2.26% of the vote.
 He also received a dishonourable mention in The Advertiser's 2016 'Off the Record's Awards' for "turning a blind eye to his few supporters' misogynist remarks about female journalists".

 In 2018, Aldridge ran for Mayor of the City of Playford, neighbouring the City of Salisbury where his mother, Gillian Aldridge has been the Mayor since 2008.
 He received 12.3% of the first preference vote.
 Aldridge ran again for the seat of Ramsay in the 2018 South Australian election and received 6.9% of the first preference vote.
 Nick Xenophon's SA-Best Party lodged a complaint to the Electoral Commissioner of South Australia for Aldridge's use of the slogan "SA's best candidate", accusing him of misleading voters.

 In the 2019 Australian federal election, Aldridge ran as the top South Australian senate candidate for The Great Australian Party, newly established by former One Nation Senator Rod Culleton, receiving 1.16% of the primary vote.
-Although he did not run at the 2022 Australian federal election, Aldridge was the national director of the Australian Federation Party, which later changed it name to Trumpet of Patriots as part of a merger.
+Although he did not run at the 2022 Australian federal election, Aldridge was the national director of the Australian Federation Party, which later changed its name to Trumpet of Patriots as part of a merger.
 One of the Australian Federation Party candidates, Malcolm Heffernan, was referred to the Australian Federal Police after it was revealed he was simultaneously running as a candidate for One Nation.
 Aldridge described the situation as a "mixup", stating "we had his WA seat [Brand] available, I did a bit of research from him [Heffernan], found him to be half reasonable and so we endorsed him and filed the paperwork correctly".